1 - Access Cluster

 apiGroup: rbac.authorization.k8s.io

-This chapter explains examples of granting authority by major user scenarios.
+This chapter explains examples of granting permissions for each major user scenario.

 |---|

-The ClusterRoles (cluster-admin, admin, edit, view) in the table above are predefined in the Kubernetes cluster.
-For more information, see the
+The cluster roles (cluster-admin, admin, edit, view) shown in the table are predefined within the Kubernetes cluster.
+For more details, see

 Cluster Administrator